 Fuel can damage paint and plastic.
 Be careful not to spill fuel when filling your fuel tank.
-Damage caused by spilled fuel is not covered under warranty.
+Damage caused by spilled fuel is not covered under the Distributor's Limited Warranty.

 FUEL RECOMMENDATIONS

 This engine is certified to operate on unleaded gasoline with a pump octane rating of 86 or higher.